-MINIMIZED PERMANENCE TIME
+MINIMIZED STAY TIME

-Prompt treatment and minimization of tests that are unlikely to change shortterm clinical decisions must help minimize patient length of stay.
-This is important to reduce the likelihood that patients will acquire coronavirus infection de novo from other patients.
+Immediate treatment and minimization of tests that are unlikely to change shortterm clinical decisions must help minimize the patient's length of stay.
+This is important to reduce the likelihood that patients will acquire de novo coronavirus infection from other patients.
 In efficient healthcare systems with early reperfusion, it must be feasible for uncomplicated AMI to be discharged within 24 hours of admission.
-Immediate review in emergency departments with sameday angiography must be considered when possible.
-As elective care has been reduced, catheter labs are able to turn around quickly and radial access allows for early discharge.
+Immediate review in emergency departments with same-day angiographymustbeconsidered when possible.
+As elective care has been reduced, catheter labs have the ability to turn around quickly, and radial access allows for early discharge.
 Bedside point-of-care echocardiography can provide LV assessment.
 A short period of rhythm monitoring is appropriate in lowrisk patients with uncomplicated PCI.
 Tests such as positron emission tomography (PET), myocardial perfusion imaging (MIBI) and magnetic resonance imaging (MRI) are less available in the current pandemic.
-Unless they are essential for decision making, it is suggested that these tests be postponed to reduce length of stay.
+Unless essential for decision-making, it is suggested that these tests be postponed to reduce length of stay.

-Low-risk patients with low Global Registry of Acute Coronary Events (GRACE) scores and small increases in troponin can be stratified and, if appropriate, early emergency angiography can be considered on an outpatient, outpatient basis.
-Some Trusts have kept angiographic facilities in 'clean zones', allowing patients to be discharged from emergency departments and semi-electively the next day for the invasive procedure, minimizing hospital Maximum stays. antiplatelet therapy and appropriate counseling are required.
+Low-risk patients with low Global Registry

+of Acute Coronary Events (GRACE) scores and small elevations in troponin can be stratified and, if appropriate, early urgent angiography can be considered on an outpatient, outpatient basis.
+Some Trusts have maintained angiographic facilities in 'clean zones', allowing patients to be discharged from emergency departments and appear semi-electively the next day for the invasive procedure, minimizing the hospital stay.
+Maximal antiplatelet therapy and appropriate counseling is required.